Griffon0129/DF_CivNobelsMod/README.md

 This will make the Humans an actual playable civ instead of just adding in a token to allow you to play as them.
+They will have the same nobels as dwarves with slightly different names.
+The reason for this is if you play as the humans without adding any nobles you won't have any to appoint.
+The reason this normally isn't a problem is because the nobles are generated dynamically in the game.